 - There is a famine in the lane.

-What drove Naomi from her home and into Moab was the hardships of a famine.
+What drove Naomi’s husband to take his family from their home and into Moab was the hardships of a famine.

 - What is the meaning of Ruth in the Bible?

 Ruth’s name means “friend”, or “compassionate friend” in Hebrew, and as we will see she lives up to her name with her dedication to Naomi.